idavidkam/weDeliver/README.md

-Android app for managing shipments
+Android app for social Network for shipments